-b) Negative correlation which implies that two variables tend to move in the opposite direction.
-For example, when people have more professional training they are less likely to be unemployed.

-c) Zero correlation which implies that there is no relationship between two variables.
-For example, the amount of air pollution in India is likely to have no relationship with the pollution control measures adopted in the U.S.
+- i) Positive correlation, which implies that two variables tend to move in the same direction.
+For example, when income increases, consumption increases. - ii) Negative correlation, which implies that two variables tend to move in the opposite direction.
+For example, when people have more professional training, they are less likely to be unemployed. - iii) Zero correlation, which implies that there is no relationship between two variables.
+For example, the amount of air pollution in India is likely to have no relationship with the pollution control measures adopted in the United States.

-27) A survey recently indicated that being happy at work tends to make workers more productive.
+18) A survey recently indicated that being happy at work tends to make workers more productive.
 What can be a possible error of this conclusion?

 Answer: The conclusion derived from the survey is likely to be a correlation rather than causation.
 In other words, saying that happiness causes workers to be productive can be a misleading conclusion.
-It is also likely that workers who are productive are happier because they are performing better than their colleagues.
-There can be other explanations to be happy at the work place.
+It is also likely that workers who are productive are happier, because they are performing better than their colleagues.
+There can be other explanations to being happy at work.
 For example, if the job provides workers a good match for their skills, they will be happy to use their skills, which will make them more productive.

-28) What is meant by the term "omitted variable" in correlation analysis?
+19) What is meant by the term "omitted variable" in correlation analysis?
 Explain with an example.
-Answer: An omitted variable is something that has been left out of a study which, if included, would explain why two variables are correlated.
+Answer: An omitted variable is something that has been left out of a study that, if included, would explain why two variables are correlated.
 For example, it is seen that the rate of employees quitting is lower in firms that pay higher wages.
 Thus, a conclusion can be drawn that higher wages result in lower quit rates.
-But there are many other variables which may influence the quit rates apart from wages such as employee benefits provided by the firm, age of employees, work-life balance, etc. These variables which have been left out are omitted variables and if included in the study would better explain the quit rates of firms.
+But many other variables might influence the quit rates apart from wages, such as employee benefits provided by the firm, age of employees, and work-life balance.
+These variables that have been left out are omitted variables and if included in the study would better explain the quit rates of firms.

-29) Reverse causality can create confusion between correlation and causation.
+20) Reverse causality can create confusion between correlation and causation.
 What does reverse causality imply?